oakestra/automation/ansible/README.md

 Then, if you have [ansible-playbook](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed and configured, simply run:

 ```
-ansible-playbook playbooks/start-full-root-and-clusters.yml
+ansible-playbook playbooks/unintstall-and-restart-root-clusters-workers.yml
 ```

-This command will clone oakestra repo and startup the root orchestrator component and the all the cluster as described in the inventory above.
+This command will cleanup any pre-existing oakestra installation, clone oakestra repo and startup the root orchestrator component and the all the cluster as described in the inventory above.
+Finally it will install and run the worker nodes.

 You can check the root logs inside the target machine using:
 ```